ltb-project/service-desk/docs/configuration-nginx.rst

 External authentication
 -----------------------

-You can use any authentication source and authentication protocols, like CAS, SAML or OpenID Connect.
+You can use any authentication source and authentication protocols supported by Nginx.
 Configuring these solutions is out of scope of the current documentation.